Abhiramikannan/UST-Observability/AWS Migration Project/NPE/01_Architecture.md

 5. Cloudtrail events from Dh 2 is also sending to default bus of DH account 1 and from there it will be sent to the cloudwatch log group.
 6. The log group for the aws health events and cloudtrail events are same.
 7. The lambda log group is different.
+8. Bus policy is required in Dh 1 to accept theses events from DH 2.

 15 mins trigger:
 -------------------------